dhyey29/Coursera_getting_and_cleaning_data_project/Codebook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt` and the steps performed in the `data_cleaning.R` script.
+This code book summarizes the resulting data fields in `tidy.txt` and the steps performed in the `run_analysis.R` script.

 ## Identifiers